devvau6868/devvau6868.github.io/_posts/2019-12-12-70-JS-interview-question.md

 If the async operation has been completed without errors call the resolve function to resolve the promise or if an error occurred call the reject function and pass the error or reason to it.
 We can access the result of the fulfilled promise using the .then method and we catch errors in the .catch method.
-We chain multiple async promise operations in the .then method because the .then method returns a Promise just like the example in the imag e above.
+We chain multiple async promise operations in the .then method because the .then method returns a Promise just like the example in the image above.
 ```js
 const myPromiseAsync = (...args) => {
   return new Promise((resolve, reject) => {